yhliu126/yhliu126.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student at the University of Wisconsin-Madison.
+I am a first year PhD student at the University of Wisconsin-Madison.\
-I completed my bachelor's degree in Mathematics-Physics Fundamental Science at the [University of Electronic Science and Technology of China(UESTC)](https://en.uestc.edu.cn/).
+I completed my bachelor's degree in Mathematics-Physics Fundamental Science at the University of Electronic Science and Technology of China.
-It was my great honor to be advised by [Mingyu Xiao](https://sites.google.com/site/myxiao/) and [Chao Xu](https://chaoxuprime.com/) during my undergraduate time.
+It was my great honor to be advised by [Mingyu Xiao](https://sites.google.com/site/myxiao/) and [Chao Xu](https://chaoxuprime.com/) during my undergraduate time.\
 My research interests are analysis and design of algorithms, combinatorial optimization and graph theory.